 Did You Miss the Excellence in Juvenile Defense Conference?

-Were you in court, on the wait list, or just unable to make it to this year’s 6th Annual Excellence in Juvenile Defense Conference?
+Were you in court, on the wait list, or just unable to make it to last year’s 6th Annual Excellence in Juvenile Defense Conference?

 - The Role of Counsel *Ethics – Presenters explore ethical considerations for both the defense attorney and Guardian ad Litem in a juvenile delinquency case, as well as the interplay between them when they represent the same client and that client’s best interest.